Back to Blog

 Buttondown is the developer-friendly newsletter platform.
 It supports Markdown, has a solid API, and focuses on privacy.
 If your Lovable project includes a newsletter component, Buttondown handles it elegantly without the bloat of larger platforms.

 The interface is minimal and gets out of your way.
 Write in Markdown, send to your list, track opens if you want to.
 There is no drag-and-drop editor, no elaborate automation, just focused newsletter functionality.
-The API lets you integrate subscriber management into your Lovable app.
+The API lets you integrate subscriber management into your Lovable app cleanly.

 Where it falls short: Not designed for product email or behavioral automation.
 No transactional email support.
-If you need onboarding sequences or trial conversion campaigns, Buttondown is not the right fit.
+If you need onboarding email sequences or trial conversion campaigns, Buttondown is not the right fit.
+You will need a separate tool for those use cases.

 Best for: Developers running newsletters alongside their SaaS, not as the primary email tool.